LuxciumProject/pop-n-lock-theme-vscode/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/ce09cc344aa144749755aa29d0f78f83)](https://www.codacy.com/manual/Luxcium/pop-n-lock-theme-vscode?utm_source=github.com&utm_medium=referral&utm_content=Luxcium/pop-n-lock-theme-vscode&utm_campaign=Badge_Grade)
 [![Known Vulnerabilities](https://snyk.io/test/github/Luxcium/pop-n-lock-theme-vscode/badge.svg)](https://snyk.io/test/github/Luxcium/pop-n-lock-theme-vscode)

+## Two new previews included 🧪

+Pop N' Lock Theme by Luxcium ✨ Alexis's Black ⛷ (PREVIEW may change in future release)

+Pop N' Lock Theme by Luxcium ✨ TSA/ASD 🧩 (PREVIEW may change in future release)

-## Breaking Changes possible ⚠️
+### Breaking Changes possible ⚠️

 If you have an error: `🚫Cannot read property 'id' of undefined` Just go in config.json file remove the `"workbench.colorTheme"` then reload vscode and reinstall `Pop N' Lock Theme by Luxcium ✨`

-### 2 new PREVIEW included 🧪

-Pop N' Lock Theme by Luxcium ✨ TSA/ASD 🧩 (PREVIEW may change in future release)

-Pop N' Lock Theme by Luxcium ✨ Alexis's Black ⛷ (PREVIEW may change in future release)

 **PREVIEWS are subject to change in a future release.
 It will be splited in separate themes.
 You may have to reinstall the themes after by removing from your config files and adding back...**

 ## About

 Your favourite streamlined code editor is getting more bright and radiant, optimized to work in the Full-fledged _Integrated Development Environment_ or in _Text Editor sized_ mode.
 The colours have been handpicked with great care to be the most intuitive possible and to use extensively all capacity of your favourite IDE and text editor.
 This powerful theme of colour is always evolving.
 Colourful features are added and more languages will be included soon.
 This theme is STRONGLY OPINIONATED so make sure to request any changes you want by filling an issue if you want to be influencing the opinion.

-This theme is based on the designs of Hedinne's _Popping And Locking_ a theme with vivid colours, they capture your attention but are easy on your eyes.
-His theme originally based on VS Dark+, Gruvbox Dark and One Dark has changed a lot since.
-It is designed with TypeScript grammar and web languages syntax in mind like HTML & CSS (Also includes support for JavaScript, JSON, YAML, React's JSX/TSX and more to come).

 ## 🐲 Perfectly balanced TypeScript theme with vivid colours